This article provides guidelines on how to handle multiple currencies within your QuickBooks account when Amazon pays you in a foreign currency.

 - Ensure you understand which option from the two you need to use - it depends on how you have configured Amazon to pay you in Seller Central.

 1) Being paid in the foreign currency from Amazon

-This will ensure that in QuickBooks each payment is being properly accounted for in the bank account where Amazon is paying you.
+This will ensure that each payment is being properly accounted for in QuickBooks, in the bank account where Amazon is paying you.